abuwho/miscripts/README.md

-# miscellaneous-scripts
+# Hello, welcome to Miscellaneous Scripts

-A collection of helpful scripts for day-to-day life
+This is a collection of helpful scripts for day-to-day life

+The scripts can be run using [Tampermonkey](https://www.tampermonkey.net/)